openinput-fw/russian-woodpecker/README.md

 - 2.4GHz radio
 - smol, but not that smol

-## Firmware

-The plan:

-The device will need two firmwares, nrf52 will be updated through a spi bootloader by the main mcu, which will be updated through hid

-Both will include debug header

 ## License

 This hardware is licensed under the [CERN-OHL-P v2](LICENSE) license.